pogojam/SlipJaw/README.md

 # SlipJaw

 ## Purpose
   SlipJaw pulls name, car  and locationd data from valet slips using a mobile camera.
-This app then outputs a .csv file to be sent to  CMS Servers.
+This app then outputs a .csv file to be sent to  CMS.

 ## Strategy
   **OCR**: Google Cloud AI